TempestAethel/Academic/College Related/EVS assignment/All.md

 # Ecosystem Structures
-## Question:
-**Explain the structure of Forest, Desert, Wetlands, River, Oceanic, and Lake ecosystems.**
+## Question 1: **Explain the structure of Forest, Desert, Wetlands, River, Oceanic, and Lake ecosystems.**

 Ecosystems are communities of organisms interacting with their physical environment.
 The structure of each ecosystem is shaped by both biotic (living) and abiotic (non-living) components.
 Below is an overview of the structure of six distinct ecosystems: Forest, Desert, Wetlands, River, Oceanic, and Lake ecosystems.
 ## 1\.
 Forest Ecosystem